 Precious metals

-Who should read this: Precious metals dealers, vault operators, custodians, and asset managers exploring tokenized commodity offerings.
+Who should read this: Precious metals dealers, vault operators, and custodians exploring tokenized commodity offerings.
+Asset managers evaluating physical commodity tokens will also find this relevant.

-Business value: Create a governed token record for a precious metal program: metal classification, weight terms, valuation input, custody context, holder visibility, and compliance-aware transfer controls.
+Business value: Use DALP to create a governed token record for a precious metal program: metal classification, weight terms, valuation input, custody context, holder visibility, and compliance-aware transfer controls.

 Business challenge

-Precious metals programs need a clear operational link between the token that investors hold and the metal program it represents.
-Operators must track the metal type, unit of account, pricing basis, storage context, and the compliance rules that determine who can hold or transfer the token.
+A precious metals program requires a clear operational link between the token investors hold and the metal program it represents.
+When you issue a precious metal token, you must track the metal type, unit of account, pricing basis, storage context, and the compliance rules that determine who can hold or transfer the token.

 Traditional approach